D-Sketon/hexo-theme-reimu/README.en.md

 sponsor:
   enable: false # Whether to enable sponsorship
   tip: 请作者喝杯咖啡吧！ # Sponsorship prompt
+  icon:
+    url: "../images/taichi.png" # this path is relative to the css/style.css, so it needs to go up one level to reach the images folder
+    rotate: true
+    mask: true # whether to use the images as a mask
   qr:
     - name: 支付宝 # Payment method
       src: "/sponsor/alipay.jpg" # QR code